garden-io/garden/docs/reference/commands.md

 variables:
   <name>:

-# The 'remoteVariables' config
+# The 'importVariables' config
-remoteVariables:
+importVariables:

 # All action configs in the project.
 actionConfigs: